top of page

 WHERE IT ALL STARTED

-Just Breathe is my debut novel.
 They say that when you write a novel, you should write what you know.
 I don’t know whether this is particularly good advice and I would like to think that authors who write about serial killers are not writing from experience.
-However, I did heed that advice, to a certain extent, as my main character is a lawyer.
+However, I did heed that advice, to a certain extent, as my main character in Just Breathe is a lawyer.
 However, unlike my protagonist, Charlotte, I would never consider going back to the legal profession.
 In my twenties, I started my career doing criminal law and used to love the buzz of the court room and visiting clients in prison, but it was when I reached my mid-thirties that I began to really dislike the job.
 By then I was working for a big law firm defending fraudulent road accidents, so our clients were insurance companies.
 Targets were increased and wages were kept low and I didn’t enjoy my job one little bit.
 However, I had a large mortgage and small children, so I didn’t have the luxury of walking out.

 I hope you love my books.
 If you do, please write a short review on Amazon and Goodreads.
 And also tell your friends!